makerdao/community/governance/votes/Executive vote - April 26, 2021.md

 If this Executive proposal passes the following **MIP status changes** will occur:

 ### MIP Amendments and Declaration of Intent

 * Approve MIP4c2-SP7: MIP4 Amendments
 * Approve MIP4c2-SP8: MIP 9 Amendments
 * Approve MIP4c2-SP13: MIP0 Amendments
 * MIP13c3-SP10: Declaration of Intent - eurDai will move to Accepted Status

-### Content Production Core Unit
+### Core Unit Onboarding

 * MKT-001, Content Production Core Unit Proposals will move to Accepted status.
-	* Mandate will move to Accepted Status.
-	* Budget of 44,375 DAI per month for three months will move to Accepted Status.
-	* Facilitator Onboarding of Seth Goldfarb will move to Accepted Status.

-### Growth Core Unit
 * GRO-001, Growth Core Unit Proposals will move to Accepted status.
-	* Mandate will move to Accepted Status.
-	* Budget of 126,117 DAI per month for three months will move to Accepted Status.
-	* Facilitator Onboarding of Nadia Alvarez will move to Accepted Status.

-### MakerDAO Shop Core Unit
 * MDS-001, MakerDAO Shop Core Unit Proposals will move to Accepted status.
-	* Mandate will move to Accepted Status.
-	* Budget of 0 DAI with 50/50 profit sharing will move to Accepted Status.
-	* Facilitator Onboarding of Coulter Mulligan & Mike Porcaro will move to Accepted Status.
-	* MakerDAO Shop Core Unit will be granted the exclusive right to the shop.makerdao.com domain.

-### Protocol Engineering Core Unit
 * PE-001, Protocol Engineering Core Unit Proposals will move to Accepted status.

-	* Mandate will move to Accepted Status.
+### Budget Approvals

+* Approve Content Production Core Unit (MKT-001) Budget of 44,375 DAI per month for three months.
-	* Budget of 510,000 DAI per month for one year will move to Accepted Status.
+* Approve Growth Core Unit (GRO-001) Budget of 126,117 DAI per month for three months.
-	* Facilitator Onboarding of Derek Flossman will move to Accepted Status.
+* Approve MakerDAO Shop (MDS-001) Budget of 0 DAI with 50/50 profit sharing with the protocol.
-	* 510,000 DAI will be distributed to the Protocol Engineering Core Unit Multisig for funding Core Unit expenses.
+* Approve Protocol Engineering Core Unit (PE-001) Budget of 510,000 DAI per month for one year.
-	* 1.3M DAI will be distributed to the Protocol Engineering Continuous Operation Multisig, only to be used when unable to pay team salaries from the protocol.
-	* Allocate 995 MKR supply to each Full Time Core Unit Member, to be vested over a 4 year period.
+	* Approve 995 MKR supply to each Full Time Protocol Engineering Core Unit Member, to be vested over a 4 year period.
 Currently a sum of 9950 MKR.
-	* Allocate 497.5 MKR supply to each Part-Time Core Unit Member, to be vested over a 4 year period.
+	* Approve 497.5 MKR supply to each Part-Time Protocol Engineering Core Unit Member, to be vested over a 4 year period.
 Currently a sum of 497.5 MKR.
 	* Total MKR allocation will not exceed the equivalent of 15 full-time contributors and 1 part-time contributor, or 15,422.5 MKR.

+### Budget Payouts

+* 510,000 DAI will be distributed to the Protocol Engineering Core Unit Multisig for funding Core Unit expenses.
+* 1.3M DAI will be distributed to the Protocol Engineering Continuous Operation Multisig, only to be used when unable to pay team salaries from the protocol.

+### Domain Rights

+* MakerDAO Shop Core Unit will be granted the exclusive right to the shop.makerdao.com domain.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**

 This [Executive Vote](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be valid for 4 days then it will expire and have no effect on the Maker Protocol, even if it should later pass.